tindll/MMS/README.md

 # TODO - 04/05/21
-short term: code a long/short signal long term: figuring out tensorflow
+short term: code a long/short signal

+long term: learn more about ML, figuring out tensorflow

 # TODO - 28/04/21
 figure out an API to use, how to use it